 Golden Gate Park

-Check out 7,000 original pieces of cartoon memorabilia, including comic strips, comic books, anime, political cartoons, graphic novels, and underground comics, and discover when and why they were created, and more.
-The exhibits rotate, but right now you’ll be able to see art from Gemma Correll, including pieces from “The Worrier’s Guide to Life,” and Harmony Becker’s artwork from George Takei’s graphic memoir about his haunting childhood in Japanese internment camps.
+Check out 7,000 original pieces of cartoon memorabilia, including comic strips, comic books, anime, political cartoons, graphic novels, and underground comics, discover when and why they were created, and more.
+The exhibits rotate, but right now you’ll be able to see “YAY Comics!
+Hilo, Phoebe and Her Unicorn, and Friends” (through December 11, 2022), and “A Treasury of Animation,” which showcases original production art from the 1920s and upward (ongoing).
 During normal times there are also in-person workshops, but those are all happening online for the foreseeable future.

 Golden Gate Park